 It’s never too late to make a change whether that be in your home life or work life.
-Changing careers at 50 could be one of the most rewarding things you do, and if the prospect of up to two more decades doing your current role fills you will dread, this could be the perfect time to take the leap.
+Changing careers at 50 could be one of the most rewarding things you do, and if the prospect of up to two more decades doing your current role fills you with dread, this could be the perfect time to take the leap.
 Here are a few things to consider to ensure a successful career change.

 Career change ideas